Relative p-adic Hodge theory, II: Imperfect period rings: Perfect period sheaves

-We next add (a) and (b) to this equivalence.
-The functor from (a) to (c) exists by Proposition~\ref{P:weak flatness perfect Robba} and is fully faithful by Theorem~\ref{T:perfect Robba proetale cohomology}.
-On the other hand, let $M$ be a pseudocoherent $\varphi$-bundle over $\tilde{\calR}_R$.
-For any $r,s \in \QQ$ with $0 < s \leq r/p^{ah}$, as in Remark~\ref{R:Robba reified} we may form a reified quasi-Stein space admitting a uniform covering by the spaces $\Spra(\tilde{\calR}^{[sp^{nah}, rp^{nah}]}_R, \tilde{\calR}^{[sp^{nah}, rp^{nah}],\Gr}_R)$ for $n \in \ZZ$.
-Since the modules $M_{[sp^{nah}, rp^{nah}]}$ are all pullbacks of each other via powers of $\varphi$, they can all be generated by the same number of elements; we may thus apply Proposition~\ref{P:Stein space uniform covering} to see that $M$ is generated by finitely many global sections.
-By taking the kernel of the map to $M$ from the associated finite free $\varphi$-bundle and repeating the process, we see that the module of global sections is a pseudocoherent $\varphi$-module over $\tilde{\calR}^\infty_R$; this yields the equivalence of (a) and (c).
-A similar argument adds (b) to this equivalence.

-Since (a)--(d), (f)--(h) are now known to be equivalent, we deduce immediately that (i)--(l) are also equivalent.
-The equivalence between (d) and (l) follows again by Theorem~\ref{T:perfect Robba Kiehl}.

-To conclude, we add (e) to the equivalence.
-In one direction, Corollary~\ref{C:pseudocoherent to proj} gives rise to an exact functor from pseudocoherent $\varphi$-modules over $\tilde{\calR}_R$ to pseudocoherent sheaves on $\Proj(P_R)$.
-We may recover a $\varphi$-module from its associated sheaf by the construction of Definition~\ref{D:proj functor}; consequently, this functor is fully faithful.
-To see that it is essentially surjective, let $V$ be a pseudocoherent sheaf on $\Proj(P_R)$.
+\begin{theorem} The construction of Definition~\ref{D:proj functor} defines an exact equivalence of categories between the category of pseudocoherent sheaves (in the sense of \cite{sga6}) on $\Proj(P_R)$ (the schematic relative Fargues-Fontaine curve) and the category of pseudocoherent $\tilde{\calR}_R$-modules equipped with isomorphisms with their $\varphi$-pullbacks.
+Moreover, under this equivalence, sheaf cohomology corresponds to $\varphi$-cohomology. \end{theorem} \begin{proof} Let $V$ be a pseudocoherent sheaf on $\Proj(P_R)$.
 As in \cite[Lemma~8.8.4]{part1}, there exists some $n \geq 0$ such that $V(n)$ is generated by global sections; consequently, we can construct an exact sequence

 of pseudocoherent sheaves on $\Proj(P_R)$ in which $V_2$ is a vector bundle.
 Apply Definition~\ref{D:proj functor} to obtain an exact sequence